OGGM/oggm-edu/docs/mb_simulator.rst

 **Experiment:**

-- Define two different Base Climates for 'Mass Balance 1' ('Hintereisferner (Alps, continental)') and 'Mass Balance 2' ('Echaurren Norte (Andes, mediterranean)') for the period 1990 - 2020, with the default MB settings.
+- Define two different base climates for 'Mass Balance 1' ('Hintereisferner (Alps, continental)') and 'Mass Balance 2' ('Echaurren Norte (Andes, mediterranean)') for the period 1990 - 2020, with the default MB settings.
 - Go to 'Compare mass balances' and compare them ;).

 **Questions to answer:**

-- Compare the Accumulation and Ablation at the ELA.
+- Compare the accumulation and ablation at the ELA.
-- Compare the total Mass-Balance shape and the position of the ELA.
+- Compare the total MB profile and the position of the ELA.
 - *Advanced*: How do you believe these differences influence the glacier flow?

 .. admonition:: Take home messages
     :class: toggle

-    - Accumulation and Ablation at ELA appr. two times larger at Hintereisferner compared to Echaurren Norte.
+    - Accumulation and ablation at ELA appr. two times larger at Hintereisferner compared to Echaurren Norte.
     - *Advanced*: This results in a larger Mass-Balance gradient around the ELA for Hintereisferner.
 How this influences the glacier flow can be explored with the `Glacier Simulator (Mass-balance gradient)`_.
     - Higher ELA for Echauren Norte is a result of less annual precipitation and higher temperatures.